RaspberryPI – Commands cheat sheet

 sudo fdisk -l

-Force validation of the file system
+Force file system check

 sudo shutdown -rF now

-Show Serial by ID
+Show Serialby ID

 ls -l /dev/serial/by-id

-This has the advantage that the access via the ID is always unique and the ID does not change even after a restart of the Rasp Pi.
-If you only access a USB-to-serial adapter via /dev/ttyUSB0, it may happen that it can no longer be reached under /dev/ttyUSB0 after a restart, but maybe under /dev/ttyUSB1.
+This has the advantage that the access via the ID is always unique and the ID does not change even after a reboot of the RasPi.
+If you only access a USB-serial adapter via /dev/ttyUSB0, it can happen that it is no longer accessible under /dev/ttyUSB0 but maybe under /dev/ttyUSB1 after a reboot.

-Show all serial ports
+Show all serial interfaces

-ls/dev/tty* or dmesg | grep tty
+ls /dev/tty* or dmesg | grep tty

 ping *network address*